javascript-tutorial/en.javascript.info/2-ui/5-loading/03-onload-onerror/article.md

 , 0:0
 ```

-Details may vary depeding on the browser, but the idea is same: any information about the internals of a script is hidden.
+Details may vary depending on the browser, but the idea is same: any information about the internals of a script is hidden.
 Exactly because it's from another domain.

 Why do we need the details?